dotnet/AspNetCore.Docs/aspnetcore/blazor/security/account-confirmation-and-password-recovery.md

 ## Implement `IEmailSender`

-Implement `IEmailSender` for the provider.
 The following example is based on Mailchimp's Transactional API using [Mandrill.net](https://www.nuget.org/packages/Mandrill.net).
-For a different provider, refer to their documentation on how to implement sending a message in the `Execute` method.
+For a different provider, refer to their documentation on how to implement sending an email message.

+Add the [Mandrill.net](https://www.nuget.org/packages/Mandrill.net) NuGet package to the project.

+Add the following `EmailSender` class to implement <xref:Microsoft.AspNetCore.Identity.IEmailSender>.

 `Components/Account/EmailSender.cs`: